LifeTruther/LifeTruther/README.md

 - 👋 Hi, I’m @LifeTruther
 - 👀 I’m interested in learning about Python, SQL, Machine Learning, really everything about data science, particularly in healthcare.
-- 🌱 I’m currently starting code camp at the Coding Temple!
+- 🌱 I’m currently in code camp at the Coding Temple!
-- 💞️ I’m looking to collaborate on projects for beginners!
+- 💞️ I’m looking to collaborate on projects for beginners.
 - 📫 How to reach me: walkerian7@gmail.com

 <!---